Territories of Poland annexed by the Soviet Union: Soviet annexation of eastern Poland, 1939–1941

+Soviet propaganda poster depicting a Red Army soldier knocking down a caricatured Polish general; two peasants (representing Belarusians and Ukrainians) arm themselves with stones.

 The Polish–Soviet border, as of 1939, had been determined in 1921 at the Treaty of Riga peace talks, which followed the Polish–Soviet War.
 Under the terms of the Molotov–Ribbentrop Pact, two weeks after the German invasion of western Poland, the Soviet Union invaded the portions of eastern Poland assigned to it by the Pact, followed by co-ordination with German forces in Poland.
 See map.

 During the Interbellum period, the Second Polish Republic had carried out an oppressive programme of Polonization against its Ukrainian, Belarusian, and Jewish minorities.
 In a programme referred to as the Pacification of Ukrainians in Eastern Galicia, the buildings, belongings, and property of Ukrainians were destroyed and their inhabitants were often beaten and arrested.
 According to Ukrainian-Canadian historian, Orest Subtelny, these events constituted "collective punishment" meted out on thousands of "mostly innocent peasants" and resulted in the exacerbation of animosity between the Polish state and the Ukrainian minority.
 Similar oppressive actions were also carried out against the Belarusian population of Poland.
 The Soviet Union cited a "need to protect" the Ukrainian and Belarusian majority populations in these regions as a reason justifying the Soviet invasion of Eastern Poland (including Western Ukraine and Belarus), carried out in the wake of Poland's dismemberment under the Nazi invasion with Warsaw being besieged and with Poland's government being in the process of evacuation.
 Consequently, many Ukrainians, Belarusians and Jews welcomed the Soviet troops into the occupied territories.
 The total area, including the area given to Lithuania, was 201,015 km2, with a population of 13.299 million, of which 5.274 million were ethnic Poles and 1.109 million were Jews.
 An additional 138,000 ethnic Poles and 198,000 Jews fled the German occupied zone and became refugees in the Soviet occupied region.
 The borders were finalized in the September 28 German–Soviet Frontier Treaty, most of whose contents were kept secret.

 Soviet authorities immediately started a campaign of sovietization.
 Passportization and residence registration of the population in the newly acquired territories began.
 Inhabitants of Kresy, on whom Soviet citizenship was imposed in November 1939, had to return documents issued by "former Poland" and obtain new citizenship of the USSR.
 The NKVD used the passportization system to carefully select people still living in Western Belarus and Western Ukraine.
 Those who did not receive the citizenship or refused to accept it (claiming that they were Polish citizens or not agreeing to enter Ukrainian or Belarusian nationality) were arrested or deported.